Pierre Laporte: Monument to Laporte

 On the 40th anniversary of his death, 17 October 2010, a monument to Laporte was unveiled by then-Premier of Quebec, Jean Charest.
 It stands at the St. Lawrence Seaway Park, near Laporte's home on Robitaille Street.
 On the monument is inscribed: "Nul ne vit pour soi-même.
 Nul ne meurt pour soi-même" ("No one lives for oneself.
 No one dies for oneself").

-A middle school in Toronto, Ontario is named after Laporte.
+A middle school in Toronto is named after Laporte.